ST JAMES WHITTING – ABOUT US

-Kate St. James, FDIA is an interior designer and the founding editor of Universal Magazines’ Home Design and Living Series of magazines including Grand Designs Australia and Home Design.
+Kate St. James, FDIA is an interior designer, artist and writer.
+She is the founding editor of Universal Media’s Home Design and Living Series of magazines including Grand Designs Australia and Home Design.
 Along with qualifications in interior design, Kate also studied journalism.
 Her specialty is environmentally sustainable architecture and design.

 Kate’s early working life was as a journalist in London followed by a successful career in high end residential, commercial, hospitality, health and aged-care interior design in Australia with her own company, The Design Works.
 Clients included TriCare; Futurecare Pty Ltd, Glenvale Villas Pty Ltd, Retirement Plus Pty Ltd, TLF Developments, Devine Constructions, Endeavour Foundation and Country Comfort Hotels, along with residential clients in Brisbane, Gold Coast, Sydney, Tasmania and London.

 During her design career Kate also wrote for many design publications on topics such as interior design, environmentally-sustainable design, space planning and facility management as well as teaching at Queensland College of Art, and KVB College of Art and Design in Sydney.
-She has also held positions as Queensland Chapter Convenor and National Executive member of the Society of Interior Designers of Australia.
-She is currently a Fellow of the Design Institute of Australia in which role she actively supports and promotes the industry and encourages students and emerging designers.
+She has also held positions as Queensland Chapter Convenor and National Executive member of the Society of Interior Designers of Australia, President of the Australian Architecture Association and a board member of the NSW Architect’s Registration Board.
+She is currently a Fellow of the Design Institute of Australia in which role she actively supports and promotes the industry and encourages students and emerging designers, and a Designer Member of the Kitchen and Bathroom Designers Institute.
 Kate’s background was instrumental in providing the necessary qualities for her role as Editor-in-Chief of one of Australia’s leading niche market publishers of home design magazines, a position she held for more than 16 years.
-Kate currently freelances to Universal Magazines across several design titles.

 In 2007 Kate received a 20-year citation from the Design Institute of Australia for services to the design industry.
 In 2008 Kate was selected as part of the prestigious collation by Crown Content – Who’s Who of Australian Women “Leadership and Beyond”.
 This publication marks the lives of women who have made a significant contribution to Australian life, whether at a community, state, national or international level.
 In 2009, Kate’s biography was once again included in the publication Who’s Who of Australian Women “Lessons we Learn”.
 Her biography currently appears annually in this publication.